Boris Mikhailov: Refracted Times

 Opening Reception: Friday, 10 January, 6 – 8 pm

+Marian Goodman Gallery is very pleased to announce a solo exhibition of works by the acclaimed Ukrainian photographer Boris Mikhailov.
 Known for his groundbreaking photographic practice which combines his interest in cinema, documentary, performance, and writing, Mikhailov has been an inventive, tender but uncompromising witness to the changing fate of his native Ukraine and the consequent experiences of war and displacement.
 The exhibition explores his rethinking and reworking of the photographic image by including two video works – one from the late '60s-'70s, Yesterday’s Sandwich, and the most recent, Our Time is Our Burden, 2024 – as well as showcasing three iconic photographic series from the ‘80s and ‘90s.
-One of the most acclaimed photographers of the former USSR, he represented Ukraine at the Venice Biennale in 2007, and debuted his work in the United States with a solo presentation at MoMA in 2011.
+One of the most acclaimed photographers of the former USSR, he represented Ukraine at the Venice Biennale in 2007 and 2017, and debuted his work in the United States at the Carnegie International in 1991.

 Mikhailov was born in 1938 in Kharkhiv, Ukraine, and has spent his life living between Kharkhiv and Berlin.
 Educated as an engineer, he encountered photography as an art form quite by chance.
 Through his raw pictures which offer an unequivocal critique of everyday life, he has represented the collective unconscious of Ukraine for over five decades.
 His embrace of social truths often involves the incorporation of deliberate accidents in his image construction to allow the abject to surface.
 His work is known also for specific aesthetic innovations, such as hand coloration as part of his conceptual practice, and the superimposition of images as a metaphor for the duality of Soviet life, as first seen in Yesterday’s Sandwich (1960s-70s).